 Steps:

-• If needed, use the masonry saw to cut the existing hearth to the desired length and width.
+- Use the masonry saw to cut the existing hearth to the desired length and width if needed.

-• Use the chisel and hammer to remove any rough or uneven spots on the hearth’s edges, ensuring the surface is smooth and level.
+- Use the chisel and hammer to remove rough or uneven spots on the hearth’s edges, ensuring the surface is smooth and level.

-These steps should help guide you in building a raised fireplace hearth.
+These steps should help you build a raised fireplace hearth.
 However, remember that building codes and regulations vary by location, so you must check with your local authorities and obtain any necessary permits before starting any construction project.

 To build a raised fireplace heart, please watch the following video:

-During the house’s construction, many things are to be studied when designing a raised hearth.
-Safety is the number one priority; creating the fireplace to control the fire and avoid large-scale mishaps is imperative.
+When designing a raised hearth during the house’s construction, many things must be studied.
+Safety is the top priority; creating a fireplace to control the fire and avoid large-scale mishaps is imperative.
 Contractors must follow many guidelines and plans that comply with safety protocols.
-The fundamentals include creating a front space that is absolutely heat resistant so that the floor does not catch fire, thus, avoiding a large-scale disaster.
+The fundamentals include creating a front space that is absolutely heat resistant so that the floor does not catch fire, thus avoiding a large-scale disaster.
 The hearth should be at least eight inches to each side and 16 inches to the front of the opening.

 There are extraordinary and uniquely designed hearth rugs that offer a warm cushion to the area.
-Not only that, but they also have different purposes.
+They also have different purposes.
 They absorb or protect the surface from fire sparks and flames that may endanger the front flooring.
 Hence, having a hearth rug is essential for an elevated fireplace in homes.
-They also serve an ornamental purpose as one can adorn the area with stylish cushions and throws, ideal for get-togethers.
+They also serve an ornamental purpose, as one can adorn the area with stylish cushions and throws, ideal for get-togethers.
 The size of the hearth rug should depend on the fireplace.

 In a nutshell, safety should be the number one aspect of constructing a raised hearth.
-Make sure to clean the wood-burning fireplace before every use to avoid ash buildup.
-Ensure to check the cracks regularly and, if necessary, have a certified professional visit and inspect—an excellent place for reunions and an informal rendezvous; these hearths hallmark newly designed homes.
+Clean the wood-burning fireplace before every use to avoid ash buildup.
+Check the cracks regularly and, if necessary, have a certified professional visit and inspect—an excellent place for reunions and informal rendezvous; these hearths are hallmarks of newly designed homes.

 DIY raised fireplace hearth

-And below video how to do DIY Stone Fireplace Makeover:
+Below is how to do a DIY Stone Fireplace Makeover:

 A raised fireplace hearth grants numerous benefits and has made the accessibility of a warm room convenient and effortless.
 Lighting a fire inside a room with wooden walls and floors poses a higher risk of fire blastoff.
 A raised hearth eventually decreases the hazard.
 Secondly, it also collects the smoke from the fire and prevents it from spilling into the entire room, posing a grave health risk.
 Finally, it contains smoke and leaves the house through a proper exit, thus disregarding health jeopardy.

 Inculcating a raised fireplace in residences requires technicality and architectural insight from the constructors and builders.
 It is erected from materials that seldom catch fire and are heat-resistant, such as traditional stone and brick, but tiles and metal in contemporary design.
-A practical fireplace should serve the above purposes; otherwise, it may present vulnerability putting lives at risk.
-As mentioned earlier, technicality is an essential feature added to the raised heart.
-It should be constructed so that a steady flow of smoke and hot gases should be eliminated from the fire.
+A practical fireplace should serve the above purposes; otherwise, it may present vulnerability, putting lives at risk.
+As mentioned earlier, technicality is an essential feature that has been added to the raised heart.
+It should be constructed to eliminate a steady flow of smoke and hot gases from the fire.
 This way, less toxic gasses are collected and are instantly eradicated.

 Since raised hearths are built off the floor, they occupy more space.
 This way, these raised hearths allow the family to spend quality time around the fire, making it a suitable place to sit.
 The height also makes it the focal point of the home.
 As they are located higher than the ground, they are less inaccessible and more challenging to reach, making them a pet and child-friendly house area.
 Regardless of the versatility and practicality of the raised hearth, they are overpriced, and more materials are required to build these at a sitting height.